10GeekJames/DeepRename/README.md

 - Zip up what you wish to rename in a common .zip format
 - Place that next to this .exe with the name deeprename.zip
 - Run this .exe
+- Final result will be deeprename_renamed.zip with all changes included

 Answer the 2 questions when prompted
 ```